30 Indoor Activities for Rainy Days in Kyoto

 ~The tea ceremony with kimono at 300 years samurai house. | Cooking class in Kyoto | Enjoy a cooking class with locals

-If you are interested in making Japanese sweets called wagashi, Kanshundo which is a popular wagashi shop in Kyoto offers workshops for it.
-You can make a beautiful piece of work which is suited to each season.
-The workshop is for beginners, so don’t worry if you have no idea what to do to make Japanese sweets.
+If you are interested in making (and eating!)
+Japanese sweets called wagashi, Kanshundo which is a popular wagashi shop in Kyoto offers workshops for it.
+You can make a beautiful piece of delicious art which is suited to each season.
+The workshop is for beginners, so don’t worry if you have no idea how to make Japanese sweets!
 English, Chinese and Korean texts are available for the workshop.

 Other Wagashi Workshops:

-Nobody can deny the want for some samurai experience when you spend some time around the historical sites.
-There are some places that provide samurai experience with Japanese sword practice or just taking some photos in samurai outfits and watching the skilful performance.
+Nobody can deny the want for a samurai experience after spending some time around the historical sites!
+There are some places that provide samurai experience with Japanese sword practice or just taking some photos in samurai outfits and watching a performance.

-Learn the basic skills to be a Ninja in Kyoto.
-Get the full on Ninja experience with a Ninja master while you immerse yourself in the traditional culture that Kyoto has to offer.
+You can also learn the basic skills to be a Ninja in Kyoto!
+Get a full on Ninja experience with a Ninja master while you immerse yourself in the traditional culture that Kyoto has to offer.
 You will get to dress up like a Ninja, learn all about what it was like back in the day, and even try some Ninja related activities yourself.

 There are a number of different pottery experiences you can have while you’re in Kyoto.
 Whether you want to make things on the wheel, make pieces by hand, or even just paint already fired pieces, there is something for everyone.
-Check out the workshop listed below.
+Check out this workshop!

 Theater